Where to Stay in Budapest: Best Districts & Hotels

 • Dining and nightlife options are limited.

-Best places to stay in District I
+Best hotels in District I

 District II is located just north of District I and encompasses a large patch of Buda which runs from the left bank of the Danube to the border of the Buda Hills which are located in District III.